cassiodias/cassiodias.github.io/_posts/2023-10-02-abstractions.markdown

 ## What is Software Abstraction?

+_"Software abstraction is like a magician's hat – you never know what's hidden underneath until you pull out a rabbit or a bug!"_

 Software abstraction is the process of simplifying complex systems or concepts by breaking them down into more manageable and understandable parts.
 It involves hiding the underlying complexities while exposing only the essential features and functionality.
 Abstraction allows developers to work with high-level concepts and models, making it easier to design, implement, and maintain software systems.

 ### Benefits of Software Abstraction